haploidgenomics/nanopore_workshop/README.md

 ```
 snakemake --use-conda --cores 2 output/fyle -n
 ```
 Run the command without the "-n" command next.
+This step will take a few hours, so we will run this overnight and continue on the next steps tomorrow.

 **Polish Draft Assembly using Racon**